-- 37. Dominican (1951).
-The Dominican Free Methodist Conference shall embrace all Free Methodist work in the country of the Dominican Republic. - 38.
-India (1961).
-The India Free Methodist Conference shall embrace all Free Methodist work in the country of India - 39.
-Burundi (1961).
-The Burundi Free Methodist Conference shall embrace all Free Methodist work in the country of Burundi. - 40.
-Taiwan (1963).
-The Taiwan Free Methodist Conference shall embrace all Free Methodist work on the island of Taiwan. - 41.
-Philippine (1963).
-The Philippine Free Methodist Conference shall embrace all Free Methodist work in the Republic of the Philippines. - 42.
-Mexican (1964).
-The Mexican Conference of the
+36. Dominican (1951).
+The Dominican Free Methodist Conference shall embrace all Free Methodist work in the country of the Dominican Republic.

+37. India (1961).
+The India Free Methodist Conference shall embrace all Free Methodist work in the country of India.

+38. Taiwan (1963).
+The Taiwan Free Methodist Conference shall embrace all Free Methodist work on the island of Taiwan.

+39. Philippine (1963).
+The Philippine Free Methodist Conference shall embrace all Free Methodist work in the Republic of the Philippines.
-Par.
-434 ANNUAL CONFERENCE BOUNDARIES

-Free Methodist Church shall embrace all Free Methodist work in Mexico not including Baja California, and the Mexican work in Arizona.
+40. Mexican (1964).
+The Mexican Conference of the Free Methodist Church shall embrace all Free Methodist work in Mexico not including Baja California, and the Mexican work in Arizona.

-- 43. Mozambique and South Africa Mines (1964).
-The Mozambique and South Africa Mines Conference shall embrace all Free Methodist work in the country of Mozambique, and in the Mines District work in South Africa. - 44.
-Natal-Transkei (1964), formerly South Africa (1907).
-The Natal-Transkei Free Methodist Conference shall embrace all Free Methodist work in the province of Natal and the country of Transkei of South Africa. - 45.
-Zimbabwe-Rhodesia (1964).
-The Zimbabwe-Rhodesia Free Methodist Conference shall embrace all Free Methodist work in the country of Zimbabwe-Rhodesia. - 46.
-Rwanda (1965).
-The Rwanda Free Methodist Conference shall embrace all Free Methodist work in the country of Rwanda. - 47.
-Nikkei (1966).
-The Nikkei Conference shall embrace all of the work of the Free Methodist Church among the Japanese people in Brazil. - 48.
-Brazilian (1966).
-The Brazilian Conference shall embrace all of the work of the Free Methodist Church among the Brazilian people in Brazil. - 49.
-Zaire (1974).
-The Zaire Conference shall embrace all of the work of the Free Methodist Church in the Republic of Zaire. - 50.
-Haiti Inland (1979).
-The Haiti Inland Conference shall embrace all of the work of the Free Methodist Church in the country of Haiti. - ¶ 434.
+41. Mozambique and South Africa Mines (1964).
+The Mozambique and South Africa Mines Conference shall embrace all Free Methodist work in the country of Mozambique, and in the Mines District work in South Africa.

+42. Natal-Transkei (1964), formerly South Africa (1907).
+The Natal-Transkei Free Methodist Conference shall embrace all Free Methodist work in the province of Natal, South Africa, and the country of Transkei.

+43. Zimbabwe (1964).
+The Zimbabwe Free Methodist Conference shall embrace all Free Methodist work in the country of Zimbabwe.

+44. Nikkei (1966).
+The Nikkei Conference shall embrace all of the work of the Free Methodist Church among the Japanese people in Brazil.

+45. Brazilian (1966).
+The Brazilian Conference shall embrace all of the work of the Free Methodist Church among the Brazilian people in Brazil.

+46. Haiti Inland (1979).
+The Haiti Inland Conference shall embrace all of the work of the Free Methodist Church in the country of Haiti.
+47. Transvaal (1984).
+The Transvaal Conference shall embrace all Free Methodist work in the provinces of Transvaal and Orange Free State, South Africa.

+48. Zaire Northeast (1985).
+The Zaire Northeast Conference shall embrace the following districts in the Republic of Zaire, with delimitations determined by the conference: Bisembe, Bukavu, Elembalemba, Kalemie, Kinshasa extension, Kitutu, Muramvya, Nundu, and Uvira.

+49. Zaire Southeast (1985).
+The Zaire Southeast Conference shall embrace the following districts in the Republic of Zaire, with delimitations determined by the conference: Bwala, Fizi, Kabara, Kipupu, Lutabura, Minembwe, Mshimbakye, Mtumbala/Ananda, and Nehele/Mtambala.

+50. Hong Kong (1985).
+The Hong Kong Conference shall embrace all Free Methodist work in Hong Kong.

+51. Burundi East (1985).
+The Burundi East Conference shall embrace the following districts in the Republic of Burundi, with delimitations determined by the Jurisdictional Conference of Burundi: Kibuye, Muyebe, Mweya, and Nkondo.

+51. Burundi West (1985).
+The Burundi West Conference shall embrace the following districts in the Republic of Burundi, with delimitations determined by the Jurisdictional Conference of Burundi: Bujumbura, Cibitoke, Musenyi, Rutunga, and Rwintare.

+¶ 434.
 Any question of boundaries that may arise in the interim between General Conferences shall be referred to the Administrative Commission.

+^{} Zaire Conference, organized in 1974, and divided into Zaire Northeast and Zaire Southeast in 1985.

+^{}Burundi Conference, organized in 1961, and divided into Burundi East and Burundi West Conferences under the Burundi Jurisdictional Conference in 1985.

+NOTE: The Rwanda Conference was organized in 1965, and recognized as a General Conference in 1985.
-C. JURISDICTIONAL CONFERENCE ADMINISTRATION

-1. JURISDICTIONAL CONFERENCE OR PROVISIONAL GENERAL CONFERENCE
+C. JURISDICTIONAL CONFERENCE ADMINISTRATION 1.
+JURISDICTIONAL CONFERENCE OR PROVISIONAL GENERAL CONFERENCE